botpress/botpress/docs/guide/docs/pro/licensing.md

 ### Online Server

+1. Edit `data/global/botpress.config.json` and set `pro.enabled: true`
+1. Again in `botpress.config.json` set `http.externalUrl` to the URL of your Botpress installation
+1. Restart your server
+1. Go to admin > My Account > Botpress Licensing Account

-To activate your license on your current Botpress installation, simply click on **Use on this Server** in the Actions dropdown of your new license.
+To activate your license on your current Botpress installation, simply click on `Use on this Server` in the Actions dropdown of your new license.

 This will add the license key in your Botpress.config.json file and assign your current cluster fingerprint to the license on our license server.
 Botpress pro features should now be unlocked, your key should be marked as assigned and there should be an **active** label on your license list.